 A discussion started in 1999 but continuing through 2018(1999)

 Q. I am working on a group project at Iowa State University and we are trying to remove iron ions from an electropolish bath.
 The bath is composed of sulfuric and phosphoric acid.
 We have looked into membrane technologies (Diffusion Dialysis, Filtration, Acid Sorption etc.) but the phosphate diffuses too slowly and separation and recovery of the acid are not possible this way.
 We also looked at Electrowinning, but the metal stream has to be concentrated for this to work.
 Right now, the acid bath is being discarded.
 It would be a lot more economical if we could recover the acid.

 Also, could we use a different electropolish ... one without phosphoric acid in it?
 Then we could use the membrane technologies to separate.
 Help!
 We can't find a solution!Adriana Boettger

 Iowa State University - Ames, Iowa

-A. Well, if there were a practical solution, electropolishers would be using it already, wouldn't they?
+A. Hi Adriana.
+Well, if there were already a practical solution, electropolishers would be using it, wouldn't they?
 When 'discarding' gets sufficiently expensive, an approach which is not practical today then will become practical :-)

 But, yes, there are other process solutions available, including straight sulfuric acid.
 The best list of available solutions is probably in ASM's Metals Handbook, Vol. 5, Surface Engineering.